freenet/freenet-core/README.md

 [![Chat on Discord](https://img.shields.io/discord/917499817758978089?label=chat&logo=discord)](https://discord.gg/Q2FWzCqKQD)

 The Internet has grown increasingly centralized over the past 25 years, such that a handful of companies now effectively control the Internet infrastructure.
 The public square is privately owned, threatening freedom of speech and democracy.
+It is imperative that we provide a viable alternative to big tech, but which won't just become what it seeks to replace.

 Locutus is a software platform that makes it easy to create completely decentralized alternatives to today's centralized tech companies.
-These apps will be easy to use, entirely decentralized, scalable, and secured through cryptography.
+These decentralized apps will be easy to use, scalable, and secured through cryptography.

-Decentralized apps on Locutus can be built with the tools developers already know, such as [React](https://reactjs.org/) or [Vue.js](https://vuejs.org/), and can be "bridged" to legacy centralized systems to ease transition.
+Locutus apps can be built with familiar tools like [React](https://reactjs.org/) or [Vue.js](https://vuejs.org/), and can be "bridged" to the legacy centralized apps they replace.

 ### Architecture